henryYHC/STS-Integrated-System/README.md

 		mongod

-3. Set the environment variable to dev then grunt
+3. Set the environment variable to development then grunt

-		export NODE_ENV=development
+		NODE_ENV=development grunt

+	For deployment: (First build then run the instance)

-		grunt
+		NODE_ENV=development grunt build
+		(PORT=80) NODE_ENV=production node server.js(&)

+	You can specify port number here (might need sudoer permission).
+Add & at the end to screen the instance.

 4. Open your browser and connect to